lcthomas/gss202f21/course-calendar.md

 Thursday, September 16
 * Marlon Riggs, dir., *Tongues Untied* (1989), <https://fod-infobase-com.access.library.miami.edu/p_ViewVideo.aspx?xtid=57872> (53:52)
     * This film is available to stream for free for UM students through our library (via Films on Demand).
 Clicking the link above will take you to a page that requires you to sign in with your UM CaneID and password.
 After you enter those, you will be able to stream the film.
+    * If the link isn't working for you, follow these steps to watch the film:
+        * Head to the [UM Library homepage](https://www.library.miami.edu/), and scroll down to the “Databases A-Z” section.
+        * Select F, and you’ll be taken to a screen listing all of the databases that start with F.
+        * Scroll down to “Films On Demand: Master Academic Package,” and click on that.
+If you are not on campus, you may be prompted at this point to enter your CaneID and password.
+        * Once you’ve logged into the service, enter “Tongues Untied” into the search bar at the top and hit enter/return/select search.
+        * When the results screen populates, scroll down to Tongues Untied (for me it’s the fifth result listed) and click on it.
+You should now be able to watch the film.

 Friday, September 17
 * **Response 3 due**